Today, we’re sharing easy DIY Thanksgiving to Christmas Place Card Holders!

 Make sure you’re using a well cleaned and completely dry tea cup and saucer.
 I’m using a vintage Johnson Brother’s pattern but you can use whatever you like or have on hand.

 Place a little bit of artificial moss into the tea cup.
 You’ll probably want to do this part outside because the moss gets everywhere!

-Buy tags at the store OR use a piece of scrapbook paper (I used one that had a pattern on the back so the pattern would show through during candlelight dinners) and a tag punch to make your own.
+Buy tags at the store OR use a piece of scrapbook paper.
+We used one that had a pattern on the back so the pattern would show through during candlelight dinners and a tag punch to make my own.

 I’m making a place card for my mom and sisters all of whom have different initials.
 You may want to hand write the names of your guests or stamp their monogram on each tag.
 Simply place the stamp on the stamp pad,

 press down (enough to get the ink on the stamp but not so much so that you have ink that seeps), then press the stamp directly onto your place card tag.